Today we pay honor to our veterans

 The 20th century was destined to be far bloodier than even the doomsayers of 1919 could have imagined.
 Those heroes of World War I were to be joined by casualties and veterans of other wars and conflicts.
 The sacrifices American patriots have made for our country have continued to be honored.
 Since 1954, however, the annual observance has been known as Veterans Day.

 Today is not only Veterans Day but part of National Veterans Awareness Week.
 Congress has established the week containing Veterans Day as a time for increasing the understanding by school-age children of the important role those who serve in the nation’s military play in the ongoing success of American democracy.
-Throughout this land many schools have used last few days as a chance to help young Americans understand why honoring veterans is both a privilege and an obligation.
+Throughout this land many schools will use the next few days as a chance to help young Americans understand why honoring veterans is both a privilege and an obligation.

-In a Veterans Day proclamation, President Donald Trump sent precisely the right message.
+In a Veterans Day proclamation, President Barack Obama sent precisely the right message.
 Here is part of what the president said:

 If there is a Veterans Day observance in your community, pay honor to those who have sacrificed so much by participating.
 If there is not, pause for a few moments at some point today to say a silent prayer of thanks for those who have borne a heavy burden to make this nation and your freedom possible.